|Date of Birth||22 January 1965, New York City, New York, USA|

 Mini Bio (1)

 Diane Lane was born on January 22, 1965, in New York.
-Her parents are acting coach Burt Lane and nightclub singer/centerfold Colleen Farrington.
+She is the daughter of acting coach Burton Eugene "Burt" Lane and nightclub singer/centerfold Colleen Farrington.
+Her parents' families were both from the state of Georgia.
 Diane was acting from a very young age and made her stage debut at the age of six.
 Her work in such acclaimed theater productions as "The Cherry Orchard" and "Medea" led to her being called to Hollywood.
 She was 13 when she was cast by director George Roy Hill in his wonderful 1979 film A Little Romance (1979), opposite Sir Laurence Olivier.
 The film only did so-so commercially, but Olivier praised his young co-star, calling her the new Grace Kelly.
 After her well-received debut, Diane found herself on magazine covers all over the world, including "Time", which declared her the "new young acting sensation".
-However, things quietened down a bit when she found herself in such critical and financial flops as Touched by Love (1980), Cattle Annie and Little Britches (1981), National Lampoon's Movie Madness (1982), Ladies and Gentlemen, the Fabulous Stains (1982) and, most unmemorably, Six Pack (1982), all of which failed to set her career on fire.
+However, things quietened down a bit when she found herself in such critical and financial flops as Touched by Love (1980), Cattle Annie and Little Britches (1981), Movie Madness (1982), Ladies and Gentlemen, the Fabulous Stains (1982) and, most unmemorably, Six Pack (1982), all of which failed to set her career on fire.

 She also made several TV movies during this period, but it was in 1983 that she finally began to fulfill the promise of stardom that had earlier been predicted for her.
 Acclaimed director Francis Ford Coppola took note of Diane's appeal and cast her in two "youth"-oriented films based on S.E.
 Hinton novels.
 Indeed, Rumble Fish (1983) and The Outsiders (1983) have become cult classics and resulted in her getting a loyal fan base.
 The industry was now taking notice of Diane Lane, and she soon secured lead roles in three big-budget studio epics.
 She turned down the first, Splash (1984) (which was a surprise hit for Daryl Hannah).
 Unfortunately, the other two were critical and box-office bombs: Walter Hill's glossy rock 'n' roll fable Streets of Fire (1984) was not the huge summer success that many had thought it would be, and the massively troubled Coppola epic The Cotton Club (1984) co-starring Richard Gere was also a high-profile flop.
 The back-to-back failure of both of these films could have ended her career there and then -- but thankfully it didn't.
 Possibly "burned out" by the lambasting these films received and unhappy with the direction her career was taking, she "retired" from the film business at age 19, saying that she had forgotten what she had started acting for.
 She stayed away from the screen for the next three years.
 Ironically, the two films that were the main causes of her "retirement" have since grown in popularity, and "Streets of Fire" especially seems to have found the kind of audience it couldn't get when it was first released.